cockroachdb/docs/v21.1/take-full-and-incremental-backups.md

 To take incremental backups, you need an [enterprise license](enterprise-licensing.html).
 {{site.data.alerts.end}}

-If your cluster grows too large for nightly full backups, you can take less frequent full backups (e.g., weekly) with nightly incremental backups.
+If your cluster grows too large for nightly [full backups](#full-backups), you can take less frequent full backups (e.g., weekly) with nightly incremental backups.
 Incremental backups are storage efficient and faster than full backups for larger clusters.

 Incremental backups are smaller and faster to produce than full backups because they contain only the data that has changed since a base set of backups you specify (which must include one full backup, and can include many incremental backups).
 You can take incremental backups either as of a given timestamp or with full [revision history](take-backups-with-revision-history-and-restore-from-a-point-in-time.html).

 {{site.data.alerts.callout_danger}}
 Incremental backups can only be created within the garbage collection period of the base backup's most recent timestamp.
 This is because incremental backups are created by finding which data has been created or modified since the most recent timestamp in the base backup––that timestamp data, though, is deleted by the garbage collection process.

-You can configure garbage collection periods using the `ttlseconds` [replication zone setting](configure-replication-zones.html).
+You can configure garbage collection periods using the `ttlseconds` [replication zone setting](configure-replication-zones.html#gc-ttlseconds).
 {{site.data.alerts.end}}

+### Take an incremental backup

 Periodically run the [`BACKUP`][backup] command to take a full backup of your cluster: